tadaskay/live-stream-badger/readme.txt

 == Changelog ==

-= 1.1.3
+= 1.2
+* New Feature: Sort streams
+* New Feature: Display screen capture or channel image
+* Improvement: Plugin now uses transient storage (should work fast with caching plugins)
-* Added CSS classes for online/offline indicators in the widget
+* Improvement: Added CSS classes for online/offline indicators in the widget
-* Changed required minimum WP version to 3.5
+* Improvement: Changed required minimum WP version to 3.5
+* Improvement: Major refactoring
 = 1.1.1-1.1.2 =
 * Update of readme and usage guide under 'Installation' = 1.1 =